jmcvetta/howto/django_2012.md

 $ heroku open
 ```

+Your app should now be running.
+You can see all sorts of spiffy charts about
+its performance etc from New Relic from your Heroku dashboard.

 ## Update your database with [South][south] and push the changes to Heroku

 1. Make changes to your models